Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Related work

-\looseness=-1 Recently, reconstruction with even fewer measurements has been proposed by leveraging deep learning, through either neural scene representation \citep{neat} or data-driven priors \citep{deepct}.
+\looseness=-1 Recently, reconstruction with even fewer measurements has been proposed by leveraging deep learning, through either neural scene representation \cite{neat} or data-driven priors \cite{deepct}.
 These methods may sacrifice convexity, and theoretical guarantees, in favor of more flexible and adaptive regularization that empirically reduces reconstruction artifacts in the limited-measurement regime.
 However, these methods are still based on the linear measurement model of \cref{eq:linear}, making them susceptible to reconstruction artifacts near highly absorptive metal components.
-In some cases neural methods may reduce metal artifacts compared to traditional algorithms, but this reduction is achieved by leveraging strong and adaptive prior knowledge rather than the measurements of the present signal.
+In some cases neural methods may reduce metal artifacts compared to traditional algorithms, but this reduction is achieved by leveraging strong and adaptive prior knowledge, meaning any improvements may ``stack'' with use of the nonlinear measurement model.

-We propose to resolve these metal artifacts by reconstructing from raw nonlinear X-ray absorption measurements, rather than the preprocessed, linearized measurements produced by standard CT scanners.
-Our method may pair particularly well with new photon-counting CT scanners \citep{photonct2005}, which were approved by the FDA in 2021 \citep{fda_photonct}.
-These scanners measure raw X-ray photon counts, which should enable finer-grained noise modeling and correction as well as our method for principled reconstruction of signals with metal.
+Our method may pair particularly well with new photon-counting CT scanners \cite{photonct2005}, which were approved by the FDA in 2021 \cite{fda_photonct}.
+These scanners measure raw X-ray photon counts, which should enable finer-grained noise modeling and correction as well as our nonlinear method for principled reconstruction of signals with metal.